-Had the Hanukkah victory of Kislev 25 never taken place, and had Israel been wiped off the map, Messiah might never have been born.
+But what if the Hanukkah victory of Kislev 25 never happened, and Israel disappeared from the map of the world?
+I dare say, the Messiah might never have been born.
 It is probably no coincidence, therefore, that according to Scripture, Yeshua was likely conceived in Mary’s womb on or about Kislev 25.

 The reference point for this date of the Incarnation starts with the conception of John, born to Mary’s cousin Elizabeth, and her husband, Zechariah.
 John was conceived after the angel Gabriel encountered Zechariah during his priestly duties in the Temple.
 Zechariah was likely serving according to the priests’ rotation schedule of 1 Chronicles 24-28.

 He belonged to the family division of Abijah, so he would have finished serving and gone home to Elizabeth in late June or early July.
 (Luke 1:5, 13-19, 23-26) A few months would have gone by.
 Then, by the time Mary visited Elizabeth, Elizabeth was six months pregnant with John.
 At the visit, Mary herself had just become pregnant.